LouisT/MapQL/README.md

 * [Primitives]
   * Boolean, Null, Undefined, Number, String, Symbol, Object
 * Extended support
-  * Array, Function, Date, Map, Set, Buffer/Uint8Array, RegExp
+  * Array, Function, Date, Map, Set, Buffer/Uint8Array, RegExp, NaN
+* Experimental support
+  * [TypedArray]

+Typed arrays are tested with [ArrayBuffer.isView()], this is an experimental (under tested) feature of MapQL.
+See [TypedArray] for more information about typed arrays.

 Example: `MapQL.find()`
 -